Mike-Honey/covid-19-au-vaccinations/README.md

 THIS REPORT IS NOT HEALTH ADVICE - REFER TO YOUR LOCAL HEALTH AUTHORITY.

-Note: Prior to 31 May 2021, the figure shown for % 1st dose (and the pale green boxes representing that figure) were overstated - I misunderstood the meaning of the total 1st dose count as excluding people who received a 2nd dose, when in fact they are included.
+Note: Prior to 1 June 2021, the figure shown for % 1st dose (and the pale green boxes representing that figure) were overstated - I misunderstood the meaning of the total 1st dose count as excluding people who received a 2nd dose, when in fact they are included.